security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 >
 > Example: Army units of a country may follow a naming convention of a number and then name of unit: e.g. `3 Battalion` or `25 Brigade`.
 There may be a unit of which we only have citations for a variation on that: e.g. `Fourth Battalion`.
 In this case, the Monitor would list the name of the unit as `4 Battalion` with a note about the methodology behind that choice.
 The `Fourth Battalion` name variant would be entered in the `Aliases or alternative spellings` field

 The Monitor does not use ordinal indicators like `1st` or `3rd` in the name of an Organization.
-Enter the name with the ordinal indicator in the `ORganization: Aliases` field \(see below\).
+Enter the name with the ordinal indicator in the `Organization: Aliases` field \(see below\).

 Use the name in the local language \(official\) of the country where appropriate.